-Figure 20: World CBR and CDR, 1600-2100
+Figure 17: World CBR and CDR, 1600-2100

-Figures 20-22 show that the model replicates the world demographic transition and the evolution of the global mean of GPD per capita reasonably well.
-But those were targeted
+Figure 17 and panel (c) of 18 show that the model replicates the world demographic transition and the evolution of the global mean of GPD per capita reasonably well.
+But those were targeted moments to learn about the parameters controlling technological diffusion.
+How well does the model match non-targeted moments?